This documentation is still new and evolving. If you spot any mistakes, unclear explanations, or missing details, please open an issue.

 lo.Repeat(5, "42")

-Builds a slice by calling the predicate N times with the current index.
+Builds a slice by calling the callback N times with the current index.

 lo.RepeatBy(5, func(i int) string {